Blog Product ManagementFeature Voting - Why Should You Use It & Pro Tips

 Feature prioritization is no joke.
 There are hundreds of ideas in your backlog, but which one should you focus on next?

-As the name suggests - you lay out all your ideas on a list, and share it with your users who will come to vote on what's most important to them.
+One of the simplest ways to approach this issue is by implementing a feature voting tool.
+As the name suggests - you lay out all your ideas on a list and share it with your users, who'll come to vote on what's most important to them.

 This will give you a nicely ordered list of what your customers seem most important, helping you prioritize what to add next.

-However, this is just the surface-level overview.
+However, this gives you just a surface-level overview.

 What is feature voting?